Dogs Available for Adoption

 Reasons to Consider Adopting an Adult Dog

-1. Unlike shelter puppies, you know an adult shelter dog is done growing, so there are no surprises as to how big they’ll get.
+1. Unlike a puppy, an adult dog is done growing, so there are no surprises as to how big they’ll get.

-3. Adult dogs are past the teething phase, so your furniture and shoes are safer from getting chewed up.
+3. Adult dogs are past the teething phase, so your furniture and shoes are safer from their pointy teeth.

-4. If you want to bring a canine into your life but can’t watch them around the clock, an adult dog does not require constant supervision like a puppy does.
+4. If you aren’t able to watch your new pet around the clock, an adult dog will be easier to manage because it won’t require constant supervision like a puppy does.

-5. You can find an adult dog with an energy level that fits your lifestyle, whereas adopting a puppy means lots of activity for a few years.
+5. You can find an adult dog with an energy level that fits your lifestyle, rather than a puppy that brings a lot of activity for a few years.

-6. You can give the priceless gift of a safe, loving forever home to a dog that’s experienced many years of fear and uncertainty.
+6. You can give the priceless gift of a safe, loving forever home to a dog that has potentially experienced many years of fear and uncertainty.

 Give a Dog a Forever Home